-- Your child's progress will be continually monitored by his/her class teacher. - At the end of each key stage (i.e. at the end of year 2 and year 6), all children are required to be formally assessed using Standard Assessment Tests (SATS).
-This is something the government requires all schools to do and the results are published nationally. - Where necessary, children will have an IEP based on learning targets or based on targets set by outside agencies specific to their needs.
+Your child's progress will be continually monitored by his/her class teacher.

+At the end of each key stage (i.e. at the end of year 2 and year 6), all children are required to be formally assessed using Standard Assessment Tests (SATS).
+This is something the government requires all schools to do and the results are published nationally.

+Where necessary, children will have an IEP based on learning targets or based on targets set by outside agencies specific to their needs.
 Targets will be designed to accelerate your child's learning.
+Progress against these targets will be reviewed regularly, evidence for judgements assessed and a future plan made.

+The progress of children with an EHC Plan will be formally reviewed at an Annual Review with all adults involved with the child's education.

+The SENCO will also check that your child is making good progress within any individual work and in any group that they take part in.

-Progress against these targets will be reviewed regularly, evidence for judgements assessed and a future plan made. - Provision maps are created at the beginning of each term to address the needs of the children in the class.
-The interventions are monitored to ensure that progress towards targets is being made. - The progress of children with an EHC Plan will be formally reviewed at an Annual Review with all adults involved with the child's education. - Regular book scrutinies and lesson observations will be carried out by the members of the Senior Leadership Team to ensure that the needs of all children are met and that the quality of teaching and learning is high.
+Regular book scrutinies and lesson observations will be carried out by the members of the Senior Leadership Team to ensure that the needs of all children are met and that the quality of teaching and learning is high.